VPCOK Sous Vide Cooker Review

 Should You Buy the VPCOK?

 The VPCOK does a decent job overall.
 We aren't huge fans of its mediocre performance in our accuracy test, but this can be compensated for if you are careful.
 The clip also limits your choice of containers, but it's more than a passable starting point, offering plenty of bang for the buck.
 One of our main complaints about this product is its so-so performance in our temperature accuracy tests.
 This isn't necessarily a dealbreaker but something you should know, especially if cooking steaks or other proteins close to the lower end of the acceptable temperature.
 We would suggest double-checking the temperature of your water bath with another thermometer if you are unsure or bumping up the temperature a few degrees if you think your sous vide might be heating up the water less than it shows.
-While this kitchen appliance isn't without flaws, we think these can easily be overlooked when you consider the typically lower price of this product and think it's a great bargain for anyone looking to get started with a top-tier sous vide on a tight budget.
+While it's not without flaws, we think they can be overlooked when you consider its low price, and we think it's a great bargain for anyone looking to get started with a top-tier sous vide on a tight budget.

 What Other Sous Vide Machine Should You Consider?